nouhoum/ansible-ec2-play/README.md

 | `postgresEnv` | Installs Postgres dependencies such as `pvm` and `java`.
 Use `psql` to restore the database before running `playLaunch` |

 **Usage**

-Run individual Ansible scripts on the hosts with IDs listed in `hostIds` like this (`-s` causes the script to run as superuser via `sudo`):
+Run individual Ansible scripts on the hosts with IDs listed in `hostIds` like this:

     bin/run [options] scriptName